Yang Chongben

-Li Jihui (李繼徽) (died 914), né Yang Chongben (楊崇本) (and usually referred to by that name in historical sources), was a Chinese politician and warlord in the late Chinese dynasty Tang Dynasty and early Five Dynasties and Ten Kingdoms period state Qi, who ruled Jingnan Circuit (靜難, headquartered in modern Xianyang, Shaanxi) as its military governor (Jiedushi).
+Li Jihui (李繼徽) (died 914), né Yang Chongben (楊崇本) (and usually referred to by that name in historical sources), was a Chinese politician and warlord in the late Chinese Tang dynasty and early Five Dynasties and Ten Kingdoms period state Qi, who ruled Jingnan Circuit (靜難, headquartered in modern Xianyang, Shaanxi) as its military governor (Jiedushi).

 Background

 It is not known when Yang Chongben was born, and the traditional historical sources were explicit in stating that the authors did not know his geographical origin.
 In his youth, he was adopted by the general Li Maozhen, and so changed his name to Li Jihui.
 The first historical record of a battle he was involved in was in 897. when he was one of the officers that Li Maozhen, then the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi), sent to aid his ally Gu Yanhui the military governor of Dongchuan Circuit (東川, headquartered in modern Mianyang, Sichuan) when Gu was under attack by Wang Jian the military governor of Xichuan Circuit (西川, headquartered in modern Chengdu, Sichuan).
 One that occasion, Li Jihui was defeated by Wang Jian's adoptive son Wang Zongjin (王宗謹).

 Later in the year, when Li Jihui was referred to as the military governor of Tianxiong Circuit (天雄, headquartered in modern Tianshui, Gansu), he was commissioned as the military governor of Jingnan Circuit, at Li Maozhen's request.